avidiella/synthetic-mri-segmentation/skull-stripping/README.md

-This package contains a program designed to process MRI files (nii.gz) using the **HD-BET** library (Isensee et al. 2019).
+This program is designed to process MRI files (nii.gz) using the **HD-BET** library (Isensee et al. 2019).
 The program is part of the project _Synthetic Data Generation for MRI Brain Tissue Segmentation: An Evaluation of Model Robustness and Generalization_, and constitutes the component responsible for pre-processing the MRI files.

 # Table of contents
-1. About the package
+1. About the program
-2. How to execute the program
+2. How to execute
 3. Steps to execute main.py
 4. Output
 5. References

 # 1. About the package

-The contents of the package are the following:
+The contents of this directory are the following:
 * File `main_py`, which executes the program.
 * File `skull_stripping.py`, the brain extrction module.
 * File `requirements.txt`, contains libraries needed to execute the program.
 * File `README.md`, contains information about the program and how to execute it.

-# 2. How to execute the program
+# 2. How to execute
 Before executing the program, be sure to install the necessary libraries from `requirements.txt`.

 ``pip install -r requirements.txt``